PyPSA/PyPSA/README.rst

 * static power flow (using both the full non-linear network equations and the linearised network equations)
-* linear optimal power flow (optimisation of power plant and storage dispatch within network constraints, using the linear network equations, over several snapshots)
+* linear optimal power flow (least-cost optimisation of power plant and storage dispatch within network constraints, using the linear network equations, over several snapshots)
 * security-constrained linear optimal power flow
-* total electricity system investment optimisation (using linear network equations, over several snapshots simultaneously for optimisation of generation and storage dispatch and investment in the capacities of generation, storage and transmission)
+* total electricity system least-cost investment optimisation (using linear network equations, over several snapshots simultaneously for optimisation of generation and storage dispatch and investment in the capacities of generation, storage and transmission)